Skip to content

 static int count = 0;

-In C, static keyword tells the compiler to store this variable on .data/.bss instead of the stack. memory layout c It allows you to make value of this variable persist through the life time of the program, without using heap.
+In C static keyword tells the compiler to store this variable on .data/.bss instead of the stack. memory layout c It allows you to make value of this variable persist throughout the lifetime of a program, without using heap.

 ⚠️ Implementation